GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

   - Email
   - Password
 - There is a link for those who have forgotten their password.
-- There is a link to the member registration page.
+- There is a link to the user registration page.
 ![bg right h:700px](images/2021-10-20-06-16-03.png)

 ---
 ###### Pet Registration Screen
-- You can enter a name.
+- You can enter your pet's name.
-- You can select a photo.
+- You can select your pet's photo.
-- You can enter the date of birth.
+- You can enter your pet's birthday.
-- Click the "Register" button to confirm and move to the pet list screen.
+- You can click the "Register" button to register your pet and move to the pet list screen.
 ![bg right h:700px](images/2021-10-22-02-23-09.png)

 ---
 ###### Pet List screen
 - Registered pets can be displayed in a list.
 - Clicking on a pet will take you to the pet details screen for that pet.
-- Click the icon at the bottom right to go to the Pet Registration screen.
+- Clicking the icon at the bottom right take you to the Pet Registration screen.
 ![bg right h:700px](images/2021-10-22-02-40-24.png)

 ---
 ###### Pet Detail Screen
-- There is a link to the weight record screen.
+- There is a link to the weight Record screen.
 (Link2 is for exercise)
-- Birth date is displayed.
+- Birthday is displayed.
 - The latest weight is displayed.
 ![bg right h:700px](images/2021-10-22-04-07-06.png)

 ---
-###### Weight record screen
+###### Weight Record screen
 - A graph showing the transition in weight is displayed.
-- You can enter your current weight.
+- You can enter your pet's current weight.
-- You can add your weight by pressing the button
+- You can add your pet's weight by pressing the button
 ![bg right h:700px](images/2021-10-22-16-42-42.png)

 ---
 #### Creating the application
-Now,  actually create the application.
+Now, let's start creating the application.

 -  select CREATE NEW APP
 ![bg right 90%](images/2021-10-20-05-31-12.png)